the-turing-way/the-turing-way/book/website/remote_events/01/activity-types.md

 Alternatively break out sessions can be more structured and allow the participants to talk, do an activity such as making notes for a blog or notes for post-its or drawing pictures of products or art works.
 More creative sessions may provide a maker space or materials to build prototypes.
-The break-out groups can be self-organised from the ‘grass roots’ or the chair may allocate participants to groups and may event move them between a number of break out groups and sessions so that for example every participant is shares at least 1 break out session with every other participant.
+The break-out groups can be self-organised from the ‘grass roots’ or the chair may allocate participants to groups and may even move them between a number of break out groups and sessions so that, for example, every participant is shares at least 1 break out session with every other participant.

 At the end of the event there will be a wrap up session where all the participants get together to share the results of the networking or breakout session.
 Each break out group or participant is asked to share the ideas that they generated to the whole group.